yairm210/Unciv/docs/Other/Installing-on-macOS.md

 # Installing on macOS

-There is currently several ways to install Unciv on macOS.
+There are currently several ways to install Unciv on macOS.

-It is recommended that you use the first method as the second one is overly complicated and the end result will be the same.
-Both installation methods require that you have Java 8 installed on your mac.
+It is recommended that you do not install from source, since the end result will be the same.

+# Installing using MacPort

+Details [here](https://ports.macports.org/port/unciv/) - simply run `sudo port install unciv` from command line and you're good to go!

+Does not require JDK to be preinstalled

 ## Installing using JAR